-To facilitate the understanding of necessary registry functions and data requirements for tracking transactions of units and demonstrate how the information is tracked through the Climate Warehouse, the website provides access to the Climate Warehouse’s Public Observer Node.
+This page provides information and access to the Climate Warehouse’s Public Observer Node.
+To facilitate the understanding of necessary registry functions and data requirements for tracking transactions of units and demonstrate how the information is tracked through the Climate Warehouse.
 The Public Observer Node provides an interactive approach for any user worldwide to learn of and explore the third version of the Climate Warehouse prototype.

 Data, Usage and Technical specifications